descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 #### free function without type erasure

 The C/C++ core language, `function_ref` and the proposed examples are approximately equal with respect to ease of use, efficiency and safety for the free function without type erasure use case.
-While the proposed `nontype` example is slightly more wordy because of using the template `nontype`, it is more consistent with the other three use cases, making it more teachable and usable since the user does not have to know when to do one versus the other.
+While the proposed `nontype` example is slightly more wordy because of using the template `nontype`, it is more consistent with the other three use cases, making it more teachable and usable since the user does not have to know when to do one versus the other i.e. less bifurcation.
 Also the expectation of unused state and the function being selected at compile time still applies here, as it does for member function without type erasure use case.

 <table>
 <tr>